Skip to content

 Semantic Search with pgvector

-The documentation system uses PostgreSQL's pgvector extension to enable semantic search.
+The documentation system uses vector embeddings to enable semantic search.
 When a user asks a question, the system:

 1. Converts the question into a vector embedding using the same embedding model

-2. Queries the oc_document_embeddings table using vector similarity search
+2. Queries the documentation database using vector similarity search

 3. Returns the most relevant documentation pages ranked by similarity

-This means users can find documentation by describing what they are looking for in natural language, rather than needing to know exact keywords or page titles.
+This means users can find documentation by describing what they need in natural language, instead of needing exact keywords or page titles.

 Text search finds exact or fuzzy word matches.
 Searching for "server won't start" would only find pages containing those specific words.